 There is a long history of the study of nitric oxide (NO) in eukaryotes, and this small diffusible molecule has been implicated in many different cellular processes including signaling and innate immunity (Fang, 2004).
-Although the roles for NO in eukaryotic physiology and defense against pathogens was discovered many years ago, the study of this compound in the Vibrio-squid system and other symbioses (Damiani et al., 2016) has revealed that NO also influences the establishment and maintenance of mutualistic microbe-host relationships as both a signal and a specificity determinant (Wang and Ruby, 2011).
+Although the roles for NO in eukaryotic physiology and defense against pathogens were discovered many years ago, the study of this compound in the Vibrio-squid system and other symbioses (Damiani et al., 2016) has revealed that NO also influences the establishment and maintenance of mutualistic microbe-host relationships as both a signal and a specificity determinant (Wang and Ruby, 2011).

 Davidson, et al. (Davidson et al., 2004) first demonstrated that NO is produced in squid host tissue through the activity of nitric oxide synthase (NOS), and this activity was attenuated after successful colonization by V. fischeri.
 Using staining and immunocytochemistry, NOS and NO were found located in the epithelium of the light organ, as well as in vesicles within mucus shed from these cells.
 It is within this mucus that the bacterial cells aggregate prior to entering the light organ.
 Normally, V. fischeri aggregate in the mucus, colonize the host, and after successful colonization NOS activity and NO production are attenuated.
 Treatment of the animals with an NO-scavenging compound to diminish NO levels allowed large aggregates of non-symbiotic vibrios to form, but these bacteria did not successfully initiate colonization.
 (Davidson et al., 2004) The results suggested that NO acts as a specificity determinant, helping to limit aggregation of non-symbiotic vibrios and select for symbiotically competent V. fischeri from the mixed microbial population found in seawater.